 Next, when the user presses the Checkout button, we show the Payment flow, where they can choose the payment method and make a payment.

-Stripe has two advantages here compared with other payment systems:
+Stripe mobile pay has two advantages here compared with other payment systems:

 This step means testing the full implementation of payments logic.
 Stripe provides a testing environment to simulate transactions without the need to spend any money.
 For example, using a test mode, you can make a test transaction with a wide range of predefined bank cards for many brands and countries, and simulate payment errors like a decline, invalid data, etc.